Ghr4l/youtube2txt/README.md

 # youtube2txt
-Small python program that takes subtitles from a youtube video and writes them on a .txt
+Small python program that takes subtitles from a youtube video and writes them on a .txt file using the YoutubeTranscriptAPI by https://github.com/jdepoix